cwmatthew/clarusway-devenv/wsl-ubuntu.md

     You now have a .dircolors file containing the color configuration for `ls`, which is stored in the env variable LS_COLORS.
 What we need to do next is make a change to the colors, and save it back to LS_COLORS.

-  - [ ] Run`nano ~/.dircolors` , and modify with the settins below.
+  - [ ] Run`nano ~/.dircolors` , and modify with the settings below.
 We're removing the background from OTHER_WRITABLE, and fixing the font color for the rest:

     Change `SETUID` to: `SETUID 00;30;41`